jacek-poreda-sonarsource/test-gh-action/README.md

 ## Usage

-The workflow, usually declared in `.github/workflows/build.yml`, should looks like:
+The workflow, usually declared in `.github/workflows/build.yml`, should look like this:

 ```yaml
 on: